Weak porosity on metric measure spaces: Introduction and main results

-The main goal of this paper is to prove characterizations similar to those in \cite{ALMV22} of the property $w_{\alpha,E}\in A_1(X)$ for some $\alpha>0$, when the underlying space is a metric space $(X,d,\mu)$ with a doubling measure.
-Unlike in the case where $X=\R^n,$ the condition of weak porosity does not provide a characterization by itself, and certain doubling-type property for the size of the maximal $E$-free holes $h_E$ of $E$ is needed.
-Nevertheless, along with this doubling property for the largest $E$-free holes, the condition of weak porosity provides a complete characterization, and our first main result is the following.
+Unlike in the case where $X=\R^n,$ the weak porosity does not provide a characterization by itself, and certain doubling-type behavior for the quantity $h_E$ is needed, that is, $h_E(2B) \lesssim h_E(B)$ for all balls $B.$ Along with this doubling property, the condition of weak porosity provides a complete characterization, and our first main result is the following.

 \begin{theorem} Let $E\subset X$ be a subset.
 Then, the following statements are equivalent: \begin{enumerate}[label=\normalfont{(\Alph*)}] \item $E$ is weakly porous and $h_E$ satisfies the doubling condition. \item There exists $\alpha>0$ for which $\dist(\cdot, E)^{-\alpha} \in A_1(X)$. \end{enumerate} \end{theorem}